 I often say, “Anyone can sing – it’s just humming with your mouth open!”
 We sang before we could talk.
 It’s very life-affirming to know that as history moves on, in the good times and the bad, singing always gives us something truly our own.

-On 8th December, I hope you will join me and the Choir – and sing with us – for a part-concert, part singalong festive celebration.
+On 8th December, I hope you will join me and the Choir – and sing with us – for a part-concert, part celebratory sing-along.

 Whether you’d like to sing with us or just listen and have a cup of tea, come along on 8th December at 11am to celebrate the many voices and sounds of Weston with Kate Dimbleby and the Bournville Community Choir.